cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/http-restful-api-v3/metrics.rst

    * - ``groupBy=app,flow``
      - Retrieves a time series for each app and flow combination

+.. _http-restful-api-metrics-time-range:

 Time Range
 ----------
-The time range of a metric query can be specified in various ways.
+The time range of a metric query can be specified in various ways: either ``aggregate=true`` to retrieve the total aggregated since the Application was deployed, or as a ``start`` and ``end`` to define a specific range and return a series of data points.

 .. list-table::
    :widths: 20 80